inadarei/spieler/README.md

 # Spieler

-Input Validation for Express.js Based on [express-validator](https://github.com/ctavan/express-validator)
+A wrapper for [express-validator](https://github.com/ctavan/express-validator) for easier input validation in Express.js

 ## Motivation